fholmer/netdef/docs/user_guide/application_architecture.rst

 The main task of the application is to:

 * Obtain external data using one or more *controllers*.
-* Retrieving values ​​from external data and activating *expressions* that evaluate the values.
+* Retrieving values from external data and activating *expressions* that evaluate the values.
 * Transmit data based on the result of the *expression*